Hiking Shoes or Boots? Which should you choose?

 There are plenty of reasons why people choose to spend their free time hiking, from enjoying nature and taking part in outdoor activities, to bonding with friends and family, and even as a form of exercise.
 Some hikers enjoy the challenge of completing long hikes while others love the thrill of exploring new terrain.
 Whatever your reason is for wanting to take up hiking, there are a few important considerations you should bear in mind.

 Before you head off into the woods, it pays to consider your health and well being.
 Although hiking is generally considered low impact exercise, it can cause injuries if done incorrectly, so it is very important to pay attention to safety tips.
-Remember, safety comes first, so it's worth spending a little time thinking about these things before hitting the trail.
+Remember, safety comes first, so it's spending a little time thinking about these things before hitting the trail.